-Murray hits winning free throws, Hawks end Magic’s streak
+Murray hits late free throws, lifts Hawks over Magic 126-125

-ATLANTA (AP) — Dejounte Murray hit two decisive free throws with 1.3 seconds left, Trae Young had 37 points and 13 assists, and the Atlanta Hawks held off the Orlando Magic 126-125 Monday night to snap their six-game winning streak.
+ATLANTA (AP) — Dejounte Murray hit a pair of decisive free throws with 1.3 seconds left, Trae Young had 37 points and 13 assists, and the Atlanta Hawks held off the Orlando Magic 126-125 on Monday night to snap their six-game winning streak.

 Orlando went on a 12-0 run over 2:17 late in the fourth quarter to wipe out a 13-point deficit and take a 125-124 lead on Markelle Fultz’s layup with 3.8 seconds remaining.
 Young inbounded from the sideline, and Murray drew a foul from Paolo Banchero.
 Murray hit both free throws, and Banchero missed a 3-pointer at the buzzer.